redis/redis-doc/topics/cluster-spec.md

 The same happens during reshardings.
-When a node importing a hash slot completes the import operation, its configuration epoch is incremented to make sure the change will be propogated throughout the cluster.
+When a node importing a hash slot completes the import operation, its configuration epoch is incremented to make sure the change will be propagated throughout the cluster.

 UPDATE messages, a closer look
 ---